 This course is a natural progression for you if you are a qualified and experienced Internal Verifier and looking to expand your career options.
-You can find out more about how to become an Internal Verifier here.
+You can find out more about how to become an Internal Verifier or IQA here.

 We offer RPL and exemptions wherever possible so do get in touch if you feel you have done any of these units as part of another qualification like the L4 Certificate or L5 Diploma in E&T. It's also suitable if you have an older version of this qualification and need to upgrade.

 However please note there are no direct exemptions from the old D35 or V2 courses to this new EQA course.